 In 2019, Taiyaki announced that they were adding Japanese-style soufflé pancakes to their weekend menu.
 These soufflé pancakes are only available on the weekends, so it should come at no surprise that long lines form of people trying to get their hands on these delicious cakes.
-You can find them on Fridays, Saturdays & Sundays from 11 a.m.-2 p.m. at both locations.
+You can find them on Saturdays and Sundays from 11 a.m.-2 p.m. at their Chinatown location.

 3. Hi-Collar, East Village